wjsutton/ChatGPT_for_tableau/README.md

 After listing the Visual Vocabulary and CRAFT sections, you can now start asking chatGPT to carry out data analysis.

 When prompting it's good practice to reference back to previous sections so chatGPT knows what you're looking for.

+For example, "Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET, please?"

+**Starting your analysis**

+For projects I have tested:
+- Starting with a Dataset
+- Starting with a Story
+- Starting with a Chart

+In general I would recommend starting with a dataset where possible as you're less likely to introduce bias to your project.

 Here are some examples from my Visual Capitalist Project.